TAP 60 (Kapidex 60 mg)

 Pill imprint TAP 60 has been identified as Kapidex 60 mg.

-Kapidex is used in the treatment of gerd; barrett's esophagus; erosive esophagitis and belongs to the drug class proton pump inhibitors.
+Kapidex is used in the treatment of barrett's esophagus; erosive esophagitis; gerd and belongs to the drug class proton pump inhibitors.
 There is no proven risk in humans during pregnancy.
-Kapidex 60 mg is not subject to the Controlled Substances Act.
+Kapidex 60 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name: